 August 23rd 1854 – Regent’s Park, London

-At her whit’s end, she walked through the glorious sunny park in a daze.
+She walked through the glorious sunny park in a daze.
 She’d taken a much-needed break after the nightmare of the morning.
 It had been days since she’d seen Dr Gray.
-She hadn’t slept at all well since that night on the ward.
-Her work, usually her refuge had only bought her more pain.
+She hadn’t slept at all well since that night on the ward and her work, usually her refuge, had only bought her more pain.

 “I … I don’t understand,” she said, her voice breaking.

 He threw a handful of breadcrumbs at the ducks.
-“You have a rare talent-” he started.
+“You have a rare tal-”

 “No, you misunderstand,” she interrupted.
 “I don’t understand what the purpose of such a curse could be.”
 Tears were streaming down her face.
 “I couldn’t save any of them.”